Welcome to my blog!

 The name Micski comes from the good old days, when Internet was more commonly used for personal websites and direct communication with nicknames and domain names.
 My real name is Mic and I live in Copenhagen.
 Copenhagen is the capital city of Denmark.
 Denmark is a country and is a part of Scandinavia and Europe.
 There are many interesting countries and cities in Europe, and they all have their cultural specialities, but I love the history, nature, seasons, people, culture, peace and life here in Denmark.

-I studied electronics engineering at the university, before I began my career in the information technology industry, working my way up through the struggles and titles from student assistant to frontdesk supporter, backoffice supporter, incident manager and system administrator.
 I have many years of experience from working with different clients and employers, that range from small private businesses to large Internet service providers.
 I have developed customer relation and process management systems, recovered companies from devastating data loss and earned the highest awards in customer service.

-Over the years, I have specialized in system administration of FreeBSD, UNIX and Linux based servers, desktop computers, networks and systems.
-This also means, that I primarily use open source software.
 I am highly experienced in the FreeBSD and Ubuntu operating systems.
-I am a passionate FreeBSD enthusiast and use FreeBSD as a daily driver.
-I do by no means claim to be a know-all FreeBSD expert nor a succesful billionaire.
+I am a passionate FreeBSD enthusiast and have been using FreeBSD as my daily driver for many years.

+By no means do I claim to be a know-all FreeBSD expert nor a succesful information technology billionaire.
 FreeBSD, and information technology in general, are ever-evolving projects and areas of knowledge with much to learn and many projects to take on.
 I have the highest respect for the ever changing systems and software, that is developed and maintained by communities of amazing people.
 And thus, I try to remain a humble student.

 Let’s get in touch!